ASGCOPS/dicos_document/docs/source/faq.rst

 ---------------------------

 -------------------------------------------------------------------------------------------------------
-How to get Cryosparc license?
+How to get a Cryosparc license?
 -------------------------------------------------------------------------------------------------------

 CryoSPARC™ and cryoSPARC Live™ are available free of charge for non-profit academic use.
 Please go to https://cryosparc.com/download to apply your own Cryosparc license and then import it when you launch Cryosparc application.